 - Changing Terrain

 Despite not spotting any, we kept a keen eye out for Lowland Copperheads and Tiger Snakes as we hurried excitedly along the trail enthused for the views to come.
-We stopped many times on the trail in absolute awe of the size and stature of the cliffs of the Tasman Peninsula (which also made for good photo opportunities too).
+We stopped many times on the trail in absolute awe of the size and stature of the cliffs of the Tasman Peninsula (which also made for good photo opportunities).

-After a 2 hour 7km (one way) hike we finally arrived at our destination, and boy did it take our breath away.
+After a two hour 7km (one way) hike we finally arrived at our destination, and boy did it take our breath away.
 There before us, Cape Raoul, in all its dolerite glory protruded high out of the Tasman Sea.
 While feeling lucky for where we were standing, we imagined what an amazing experience it would be to sail around the Capes on a boat or traverse the pillars that were colonised with seals below.

-This microadventure is an absolute must if you plan on exploring Tasmania and don’t wish to or have the time to hike the Three Capes Track.
+This microadventure is an absolute must if you plan on exploring Tasmania and don’t wish to or don’t have the time to hike the Three Capes Track.
 The Cape Raoul Trail is a half-day hike but to truly appreciate it and take in all the views it should be approached as a day hike.
 Totalling 4-5 hours travel time and clocking 14km in the legs you most certainly will not be disappointed.

 How To Get There

-From Hobart, head South-East towards Port Arthur where you will need to drive to the end of Stormlea Road (dirt road).
-Here you will find a small area to park your car – this is the beginning of the trail.
+From Hobart, head south-east towards Port Arthur where you will need to drive to the end of Stormlea Road (dirt road).
+Here you will find a small area to park your car.
+This is the beginning of the trail.